zapaiamarce/next-base-project/README.md

 - For files and directories use **kebab-case**

 ## Typescript

-- This project includes typescript support and a tslint proposa
+- This project includes typescript support and a tslint proposal

 ## Layers